krasimir/cssx/docs/cssx-lang.md

 # CSSX language

 CSSX is not a new language.
-It's the usual CSS that you know.
-The only one difference is that you may write it inside a JavaScript file.
+It's the usual CSS that you know and use every day.
+The only one difference is that you may write it inside a JavaScript context.
 In order to get the [transpiler](https://github.com/krasimir/cssx/tree/master/packages/cssx-transpiler) working you have to wrap your CSS in a CSSX expression:

 ```js
 cssx(